Diagnosing Thermalization via Participation Ratio in Disordered Bosonic Chains: The Interacting Aubry-Andr e model (IAA)

-Fig. \ref{fig:r_promedio} illustrates the level spacing ratio $\langle r \rangle$ versus the mean energy of the levels in intervals of 200 energy states for the IAA model, averaged over 40 realizations and for four different system sizes.
-The chaotic region extends from $E/N = -0.5$ to $E/N \approx 0.7$ for $M=7$, whereas for larger system sizes the upper chaotic limit increases up to $E/N \approx 1.1$ for $M=10$.
-In all cases, for high-energy states, the system transitions to a regular spectrum.
+Fig. \ref{fig:r_promedio}(b) illustrates the level spacing ratio $\langle \tilde{r} \rangle$ versus the mean energy of the levels in intervals of 200 energy states for the IAA model, averaged over 40 realizations and for four different system sizes.
+The chaotic region extends from $E/N = -0.5$ to $E/N \approx 0.8$ for $M=7$, whereas for larger system sizes the upper chaotic limit increases up to $E/N \approx 1.0$ for $M=10$.
+In contrast with the previous figure, the average over many realizations erases most of the fluctuations.
+In all cases, for high-energy states, the system transitions to a regular spectrum, confirming that the localization introduced by the disorder is always present, independent of the random phase.